treverhines/SlipPy/README.md

 -84.5774 43.8300 -0.0222 0.0100 0.5773 0.5773 0.5773
 ...
 ```
-disp_los, sigma_lost are the displacements and uncertainties along the look direction.
+disp_los, sigma_los are the displacements and uncertainties along the look direction.
 The look direction, which is the vector pointing from the observation point to the satellite, is given by Ve, V_n, and V_u.
 The line of sight vector should be normalized to 1.0.

 SlipPy produces an output file containing the geometric and slip information for each fault patch.
 Here is an example